Student Code of Conduct

 Deliberations

-After all information and evidence is presented in the hearing, the board shall determine whether the accused student is deemed responsible or not responsible for each alleged violation.
+After all information and evidence is presented in the hearing, the board shall determine whether the respondent is deemed responsible or not responsible for each alleged violation.
 The determination shall be made by majority vote of the board.
 The determination shall be made based on the preponderance of the evidence.

 Notification of Decision

-The Office of Student Conduct shall notify the accused student and the faculty complainant of the hearing decision in writing within two business days after the decision is reached.
+The Office of Student Conduct shall notify the respondent and the faculty complainant of the hearing decision in writing within two (2) business days after the decision is reached.
 The decision is binding.
 The Academic Misconduct Board does not have authority to modify or recommend a grade and may only impose sanctions outlined in the Student Code of Conduct.
 The decision shall include the finding(s) and the sanction(s).

 Records of Academic Conduct Board Hearings

-Any accused student who wishes to appeal the grade in a course may do so by following the rules outlined in the Policy Library.
+Grade Appeal for Academic Misconduct: Any respondent who wishes to appeal the grade in a course may do so by following the rules outlined in the Policy Library.

-This overview gives a general idea of how the NIU Student Conduct proceedings work, but it should be noted that not all situations are of the same severity or complexity.
+This overview gives a general idea of how the NIU Student Conduct proceedings work, but it should be noted that not all incidents are of the same severity or complexity.
 The procedures are flexible and are not the same in every situation, though consistency in similar situations is a priority.
 The student conduct process and all applicable timelines commence with written notice from the Office of Student Conduct of an alleged violation of the Student Code of Conduct.
 This notice shall be sent to the student’s official NIU (ZID) email.
 Student organizations will be notified through the email address filed with the university and the student organization president.
 Organizational advisor(s) will be copied on such notifications.

 Notice